We're here to answer all of your questions

-Urgent Care Medicine is a growing subspecialty of medicine focused on episodic medical care–a form of medical encounter which treats the 87% of the public that is generally considered healthy, but suffering from disease, illness, or injury.
-This is a group of consumers who want competent medical care, provided in a timely fashion, unencumbered by the three and four hour visit times often experienced in Emergency Room settings.
-The disease, illness or injury treated in an Urgent Care setting is usually acute, and after treatment, is fully corrected in seven to fifteen days.
+Urgent Care Medicine is a growing subspecialty of medicine focused on episodic medical care–a form of medical encounter which treats the 87% of the public that is generally considered healthy but suffering from disease, illness, or injury.
+This is a group of consumers who want competent medical care, provided in a timely fashion.
+The disease, illness, or injury treated in an Urgent Care setting is usually acute, and after treatment, is fully corrected in seven to 15 days.

 Should I go to the emergency room or to Tower Health Urgent Care?

 If you feel that your condition is life-threatening, you should call 911 and/or proceed immediately to your closest hospital.
 If your condition is not believed to be life-threatening, but you desire immediate medical attention, come to Tower Health Urgent Care, where your urgent condition will be treated immediately.

 If, after you have already presented to Tower Health Urgent Care, your condition is deemed to be life-threatening or requiring immediate surgery, we will stabilize and treat you, and activate the emergency medical service process to facilitate your transfer to the closest emergency room.
 In short, Tower Health Urgent Care, like all Urgent Care centers, was designed to treat the 87% of emergency room cases that don’t belong in the emergency room.

 We provide a wide range of services, including treatment of acute illnesses and injuries, standard physicals, vaccinations, urine drug testing, and work-related injuries.

 What can I expect at Tower Health Urgent Care?